metajack/strophejs-plugins/README.markdown

 ## Contribute

-If you would like to make your plugin available here, simply fork this repository, commit your plugin, and issue a pull request.
+If you would like to make your plugin available here, simply fork this repository, commit your plugin (see [boilerplate](master/boilerplate)), and issue a pull request.
 The same instructions also work for any changes you wish to make to existing plugins.

 ## Literature